Serous tumour

-A serous tumour is a neoplasm that typically has papillary to solid formations of tumor cells with crowded nuclei, and which typically arises on the modified Mullerian-derived serous membranes that surround the ovaries in females.
+A serous tumour is a neoplasm that typically has papillary to solid formations of tumor cells with crowded nuclei, and which typically arises on the modified Müllerian-derived serous membranes that surround the ovaries in females.
 Such ovarian tumors are part of the surface epithelial-stromal tumour group of ovarian tumors.
 They are common neoplasms with a strong tendency to occur bilaterally, and they account for approximately a quarter of all ovarian tumors.

 Rarely, serous tumors arise from within the uterus, notably uterine serous carcinoma, which typically arises in postmenopausal women.
 Rarely, serous tumors arise from other parts of the peritoneum, including serous primary peritoneal carcinomas.
 Even more rarely they arise in other body locations, such as the lungs.

 Ovarian serous tumours

 Low grade

 The "low grade" classification of serous tumors includes benign and borderline tumors, as well as low grade malignant tumors.
 Benign serous tumors are distinguished from borderline tumors by the absence of cellular stratification.
 Stromal invasion distinguishes borderline tumors from low grade malignant tumors.
 Surgery is curative for benign tumors, and likely curative for other low grade tumors.

 Benign serous tumors include serous cystadenomas, cystadenofibromas, and adenofibromas.
 Benign and borderline serous tumours are commonly unilocular.
 Benign tumors contain clear fluid and have a smooth lining composed of columnar epithelial cells with cilia.
 On gross examination, the serous tumor may present as either a cystic lesion in which the papillary epithelium is contained within a few fibrous walled cysts, or the papillary projections may be away from the surface epithelium.

 In borderline lesions, the cyst or surface is lined by papillary structures, which are often very complex.
 Microscopically, stromal papillae are covered by atypical epithelial cells, but stromal invasion is absent, and nuclear stratification is present.

 Approximately 15% of serous tumors are borderline.

 In borderline tumors and low grade carcinomas, psammoma bodies are often found.
 Serous psammocarcinoma is a low grade variant in which massive psammoma bodies are present.